ktzhu/kzhu.io/README.md

 Requirements
 -----------------
-Assumes you have `bundler` gem installed.
+Assumes you have the `bundler` gem installed.

 Install
 ----------------